Of course it's Fort De Soto!

 Fort De Soto is at the southern end of St. Pete, Florida and extends into the Gulf of Mexico at the mouth of Tampa Bay.

 Finding your way around

 The map below gives you an idea of what you're in for.
 Being a string of islands, it's really easy to find your way around...you can't get lost!

 See Real Florida

 Florida is full of fun things for the entire family.
 Unfortunately, most of them are expensive, man made, and exhausting.
-So many people come to Florida and never relax and see the natural parts of the state.
+So many people come to Florida and need a vacation to rest up when they get back home.
+They never relax and see the natural parts of the state.

-Fort De Soto is clearly one of the best and our personal favorite.
+Fort De Soto is clearly one of the best.
+It's certainly our personal favorite.
 If you've never been, be sure to put it on your "must see" places to visit when you can!

 Have you been to Fort De Soto?
 If so, please add a comment below and tell us about it!

 Fort De Soto...Real Florida at it's finest